Updated: January 2025

 Welcome to the World of Monkeys

-I once heard a joke about bananas when I was in college which I find really amusing and that’s why I still love to crack it every time I see friends and colleagues eating a banana.
-This joke centers on a conversation that a Filipino guy had with his American friend.
+I once heard a joke about bananas when I was in college that I still find amusing.
+I love cracking it every time I see friends and colleagues eating a banana.
+This joke centers on a conversation between a Filipino guy and his American friend:

 American guy (AG): “Hey man, what’s your favorite fruit?”

-Filipino guy (FG): “Hmmm … I love apples!”
-(Please note that we don’t grow apple trees in the Philippines and apples used to be expensive in the market because they’re imported.)
+Filipino guy (FG): “Hmmm… I love apples!”
+(Note: Apples are imported in the Philippines and used to be considered a luxury.)

 AG: “Apples?
 Do you know that in America apples are only for the poor?”

-The Filipino guy was embarrassed but still managed to smile and said:
+The Filipino guy was embarrassed but managed to smile and respond:

-AG: (With feelings) “Oh I love bananas, they’re so good!
+AG: “Oh, I love bananas.
+They’re so good!
 No, not just good.
-They taste really great!”
+They taste great!”

 FG: (Trying to contain his laughter) “Bananas!
 Really?
 Do you know that in the Philippines bananas are just for monkeys?”